hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     the response thinks for the amount of `think_time` and then send a new request.
     3. If you increase the number of users or decrease the think time, ie increasing the workload, the response time should increase.
-    4. **Important Note**: for development and testing purposes you may want to run the client program on your laptop which is a reasonable strategy.
+    4. **Important Note**: for development and testing purposes you may run the client program on your laptop which is a reasonable strategy.
 However, running the client program for a long time on your laptop might appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.
 Therefor, try to run the http client program on the `Client_VM`.